ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

-If you want to install and test the [DEVELOP](https://github.com/nicolargo/glances/tree/develop) version without deleting/uninstall your stable version, follows this procedure:
+If you want to install and test the [DEVELOP](https://github.com/nicolargo/glances/tree/develop) version without deleting/uninstall your stable version, you have two options:

+1. Use a Python virtual environment
+2. Use a Docker container

+# Use a Python virtual environment

 ## Create a virtual environment